Acetaminophen and N-Acetylcysteine: Can You Take Them Together?

 Quick answer

-NAC and acetaminophen do not need to be separated at therapeutic doses.
-NAC is the proven treatment for acetaminophen overdose.
-Do not use NAC as license to exceed 4 g/day of acetaminophen; the antidote is meant for overdose, not prevention of routine harm.
+NAC and acetaminophen do not need to be separated when acetaminophen is used at labeled doses, and NAC is the proven hospital antidote for acetaminophen overdose.
+Do not treat NAC supplementation as license to exceed the labeled acetaminophen limit, and seek emergency care for any suspected overdose rather than self-treating with over-the-counter NAC.
+Review your use with your doctor or pharmacist.

 Why is this important?